normal-computing/branches/README.md

 <div align="center">
   <h1 align="center">BrainBranch</h1>
   <p align="center">
-    A Graph-based LLM power tool for visualizing and interacting with tree-search algorithms like Tree-of-Thoughts.
+    A graph-based LLM power tool (forked from <a href="https://github.com/paradigmxyz/flux">Flux</a>) for visualizing and interacting with tree-search algorithms like Tree-of-Thoughts.
     <br />
     <br />
     <a href="http://code-gen-tree.vercel.app">Try Online</a>